aziascreations/module-l10n/readme.md

 If you are using another build automation tool or if want to download it, go check the JitPack page: https://jitpack.io/#aziascreations/module-versioning/

 ## Usage
+Firstly, you have to import `com.azias.module.l10n.Localizer` in your code.

 ## License